 This weekend Ben and I FINALLY got around to mounting our TV on the wall.

-Mounting a TV on a wall (and concealing all the cords) is really not that hard.
+Mounting a TV on a wall with Bluetooth Headset reviews (and concealing all the cords) is really not that hard.
 And it only took us about an hour or so.
 So, remind me again why it took us year and a half?

 Oh rrrright.
 Because I’m the President of the Procrastinators Club.
 I even added this project to my to-do list, and I still put it off another 5 months.
 Shame.